 Downhill Beach

-See the waterfalls in this Neighborhood of Outstanding Natural Beauty
+See the waterfalls in this Area of Outstanding Natural Beauty

 Head down to the beach early to watch the sunrise over the Mussenden Temple, or visit the Ulster Wildlife Trust Nature Reserve to see birds, insects and rare plant species that live in the undisturbed dune system.
 Find a spot to the east of the beach to watch trains zooming out of the Tunnel Brae, which runs through the cliffs.
 Parking on the beach is permitted year-round.